 What does reaching the magic million with a SIPP look like in practice?

-That’s why it’s important to consider increasing your contributions gradually, depending on how your career unfolds and your earnings, hopefully, grow.
-For example, our 25-year-old could have also hit the one-million-pound mark after 40 years by contributing just £87 a month (or £1,047 a year) in a low-cost SIPP to begin with and then increasing this amount by 10% a year2.
+Most 25-year-olds might find it challenging to set aside such a large portion of their income.
+That’s why it’s important to consider increasing your contributions gradually over time.
+For example, our 25-year-old could also hit the one-million-pound mark after 40 years by contributing just £87 a month (or £1,047 a year) into a SIPP to begin with and then increasing this amount by 10% a year1.

-But what if you’re older than 25 or want to retire before 65?
+What if you're older or want to retire earlier?

-So, in the table below, we’ve crunched a few more numbers.
-In each of the scenarios described, we’ve assumed the investor has a workplace scheme as well as a SIPP and that they benefit from combined (employer and employee) statutory minimum contributions of 8% of their salary into their workplace scheme.
+In the table below, we’ve assumed the investor has a workplace pension as well as a SIPP and that they benefit from combined (employer and employee) statutory minimum contributions of 8% of their salary into their workplace scheme2.
 In most cases, they have already built up some retirement savings too.

-In each case, how much more would each individual need to contribute each month to their SIPP to get to a million pounds overall?
+In each case, we show how much more the individual would need to contribute each month to their SIPP to get to a million pounds overall.

-For the sake of argument, the data below assumes that any additional contributions are made into a SIPP rather than a workplace scheme.
+The data assumes that any additional contributions are made into a SIPP rather than a workplace scheme.
 We’ve also assumed that the individual’s salary is their only source of income and that it increases by 3% a year.
 The same income tax bands as exist now are used to calculate the potential tax relief.
 Again, the investment return after costs is assumed to be 5%.

 How much more would you need to contribute to reach £1 million?